saezlab/transcriptutorial/FAQ_CARNIVAL.md

 - Can I get very different networks after multiple CARNIVAL runs on the same data and parameters?
 No, CARNIVAL is deterministic.
 It should lead to the same solutions everytime you run it.

+- If I don't know the state ( active / inactive ) of the perturbed node, what can I do?
+You can run inverse CARNIVAL to test both states with all the possible perturbed nodes, or you can give the name of all the nodes you are interested on without value.
+See the transcriptutorial for an example of this.

+- can I use CARNIVAL with another species that is not human?
+You can!
+As long as all the inputs you give are consistent.